Assala: Career

-Assala's commercial musical career debuted in 1991 with the Egyptian song hit Law Ta'rafou (Egyptian Arabic: لو تعرفو).
+Assala's commercial musical career debuted in 1991 with the hit Egyptian song Law Ta'rafou (Egyptian Arabic: لو تعرفو).
 The album had 4 Egyptian songs in the oriental operatic Classic Egyptian tarab style.
-The album was an instant hit in Egypt back at that time with heartbreaking songs like "Ya Sabra Yana" and "Samehtak Ketir".
+The album was an instant hit in Egypt back at that time with heartbreaking songs like Ya Sabra Yana and Samehtak Ketir.
 She quickly cemented her presence in the Arabic world a growing industry brimming with singers like Angham, Najwa Karam and Latifa.
+Throughout the 1990s, Assala released several successful albums, including Ya Sabra Yana (1993), Ala Aini (1996), and Mohtama Bel Tafasil (1999).